opsgility/copilot/govcopilot/4_Boost_productivity_Excel.md

 2. Prompt Copilot with:

     ```
-    Create analysis showing price formation patterns across auction rounds.
-Include average bid escalation rates, final price-to-reserve ratios, and identification of any unusual bidding patterns.
+    Create a bar chart comparing total revenue (billions) and number of qualified bidders for each year.
     ```

-3. Copilot displays price formation analysis.
-Select **Add to a new sheet** for the detailed charts.
+3. Copilot displays the chart.
+Select **Add to a new sheet**.

 4. Return to the main data to examine strategic behavior patterns.